jasminepvo/100devs/journal.md

-• Started and finished Class 29 lecture on Youtube<br>
 • Started and finished Class 30 lecture on Youtube<br>
 • Started and finished Class 31 lecture on Youtube<br>
 • Started and finished Class 33 lecture on Youtube<br>